UniversalDependencies/docs/_hy/feat/NumForm.md

 </tr>
 </table>

 Feature of all [number types](NumType).
 Is the number expressed by digits or as a word?
-Several types of nouns can also have this feature, adjectives and adverbs can too.
+Several types of nouns, as well as adjectives and adverbs, can also have this feature.

 ### <a name="Word">`Word`</a>: number expressed as a word